 VR1 is adjusted to provide the required level of "Bass" response (Rig Bass level set to "0")

 VR2 is normally set to minimum resistance but can be adjusted to reduce the Treble boost by about 10dB with resistance at maximum when using the microphone with other rig's.

-NB, L1 may prove troublesome to obtain and other arrangements can be used here including iron cored inductors but the "Q" needs to be high in order to obtain the 20dB peak at 2.6Kc/s.
+NB, L1 may prove troublesome to obtain although fixed inductors are available on the internet and other arrangements can be used here including iron cored inductors but the "Q" needs to be high in order to obtain the 20dB peak at 2.6Kc/s.